(adapted from the Glossary-Index for A Course in Miracles, Fourth Edition)

 Will of God

-"ideas not leave there source"
+*"ideas leave their source"

 accepting the Atonement